Drew Struzan: 1970s–1980s: Airbrushed one-sheets

 The unique poster design, popularly called the "Circus" poster, depicts what appears to be a torn posted bill on a plywood construction site wall.
 "It was necessity that invented that," Struzan explains.
 "They found out there wasn't enough room for the typography and the billing block they had left in the design.
 What can we do to make more space on a poster that's already been printed?
 Let's pretend it's posted, then they can put the type below the actual poster.
-We painted Obi Wan down the side and stuff across the bottom to make it wider and deeper."
+We painted Obi-Wan down the side and stuff across the bottom to make it wider and deeper."

-Throughout the 1970s and 1980s Struzan produced poster work for such films as Blade Runner, The Thing, The Cannonball Run, the Police Academy series, Back to the Future, Indiana Jones and the Temple of Doom, Indiana Jones and the Last Crusade, E.T. the Extra-Terrestrial, The Muppet Movie, Coming to America, First Blood, Risky Business, D.C.
-Cab, Stroker Ace, *batteries not included, An American Tail, and The Goonies.
-By the 1980s, Struzan was producing approximately ten poster designs a year.
+Throughout the 1970s and 1980s while employed by Pencil Pushers, Struzan helped to produced poster work for such films as The Seven-Per-Cent Solution, Blade Runner, The Thing, The Cannonball Run, the Police Academy series, Back to the Future, Indiana Jones and the Temple of Doom, Indiana Jones and the Last Crusade, E.T. the Extra-Terrestrial, The Muppet Movie, Coming to America, First Blood, Risky Business, D.C.
+Cab, Stroker Ace, Batteries Not Included, An American Tail, and The Goonies.

 During this period, Struzan continued his association with Lucas by designing the original Industrial Light & Magic logo, and creating the associated one-sheet artwork for both the continuing Star Wars saga and the Indiana Jones series of films.
 In the process, Struzan's work became, in the public mind, the defining visual images representing those series.
 As such, he was also sought after to create new artwork for re-releases and reissues on video and DVD, book covers, theme-park rides and video game titles for those properties.